katharostech/tutorials/content/terraform-arm.md

   public_dns = ec2-123-123-123-123.compute-1.amazonaws.com
   public_ip = 456.456.456.456
   ...
+}
 ```

-We can see that terraform has also place a `terraform.tfstate` file in our reository, which it uses to keep track of the resoures that Terraform is managing.
+We can see that terraform has also placed a `terraform.tfstate` file in our repository, which it uses to keep track of the resources that Terraform is managing.

 If we run `terraform apply` again right now, Terraform will detect that your infrastructure is already in the desired configuration and it will make no changes.
-On the other hand, if we added another `aws_instance` resource in addition to the one we already have and we tried to run `terraform apply` again, it would create a new server to make ensure that the state of your infrastructure matches what is defined in your Terraform file.
+On the other hand, if we added another `aws_instance` resource in addition to the one we already have, and we tried to run `terraform apply` again, it would create a new server to make ensure that the state of your infrastructure matches what is defined in your Terraform file.

-{{< alert "info" >}}
-At this point you may be wondi
-{{< / alert >}}
+## Accessing Your Server

+At this point you may be wondering how we an access the server that we have created, through SSH for instance.
+It is outside of the scope of this tutorial to explain in detail how to do that, but the idea is that you can use an [`aws_key_pair`](https://www.terraform.io/docs/providers/aws/r/key_pair.html) resource and tell Terraform to create a key-pair and then create your EC2 instance with [`key_name`](https://www.terraform.io/docs/providers/aws/r/instance.html#key_name) set to the name of that key pair.

+This Terraform [tutorial](https://learn.hashicorp.com/terraform/getting-started/dependencies) has more information on how dependencies like that can be created between resources.

-## Destroying Infrastructure
+# Destroying Infrastructure

-When we no longer need our resoures we can remove them by running `terraform destroy`.
+When we no longer need our resources we can remove them by running `terraform destroy`.

 {{< alert "warning" >}}
 WARNING: There is no way to recover destroyed infrastructure!
 Be completely sure that you do not need anything that is being destroyed before confirming the operation.